human-conditions/yodrew.github.io-original/_pages/introduction.md

         - feeling: perception / emotional / intuitive / heart / mammalian
         - thinking: conception / mental / intellectual / brain / rational
     - parts (used as both adjectives and nouns)
         - unconscious: coordinates processes fundamental to existence like metabolism, cell division, and blood oxygen levels.
 It cannot become conscious or directly controlled except, to an insignificant degree, through intense yogic practices, techniques like hypnosis or biofeedback, or psychoactive substances.
 Synonyms: autonomic, involuntary
         - subconscious: acquired automatized knowledge, which can be made conscious, like walking, emotional associations, cognizing words, and dreaming
         - conscious: ordinary waking awareness, as when reading this book or running an errand.
 Primarily used to direct attention.
 Synonyms: will or volition
     - scales
         - cells
+        - tissue
         - organs
         - systems
         - the organism as a whole

 psychic
 :	of or relating to the psyche in general (not occult powers).